robinrendle/robinrendle.com/_posts/2021-06-19-necessary-complexity.md

 >
 > It’s a hopeful vision of a future web where we’re not limited by past technical decisions and our users aren’t harmed by our neato developer experience.

-This is great for performance, accessibility, and for us as developers.
+Astro looks great for performance, accessibility, and for us as developers.
 So I’m sat at my desk now thinking of what I could build with this thing.
 It’s dang exciting!
 Why?
 There’s a few reasons.

 Instead of building a web app with a monolithic JavaScript framework out of the box, Astro encourages you to build a static website like Eleventy and _then_ pull in the best parts of those big frameworks.